enterprisemodules/wls_profile/README.md

 ## Description

-This module has a couple of conveniant classes to help you setup your WebLogic environment:
+This module has a couple of convenient classes to help you setup your WebLogic environment:

 - [`wls_profile::weblogic`](https://www.enterprisemodules.com/docs/wls_profile/weblogic.html)       Ensure WebLogic is installed and patched
 - [`wls_profile::basic_domain`](https://www.enterprisemodules.com/docs/wls_profile/basic_domain.html)   Same as `weblogic` and create an empty domain.